MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 The `mz_metrics` table contains recordings for each [Prometheus metric](/ops/monitoring#prometheus) in the system that is a counter or gauge.
-The values are recorded every second and retained for five minutes.
+The values are recorded every 30 seconds and retained for five minutes.

 Field    | Type                         | Meaning
 ---------|------------------------------|--------